 My last full day in India was spent at the Taj Mahal.
 It truly was one of the most incredible structures I have ever seen.
 As it came more and more in view I was in awe.
-When walked up those stairs onto the platform it sits on, I felt for the fist time in my life, breathless.
+When I walked up those stairs onto the platform it sits on, I felt for the first time in my life, breathless.

 This was the perfect last day in India, I could have not ask for of an amazing month.
 My time in India has changed me and I’ll never forget that time of my life.
 I’m eternally grateful to Rotary International for giving me this incredible opportunity.

-12. Velankanni, India – A Small Beach Town With A Famous Basilica
+- Chidambaram, India – A Small Town With The Famous Nataraja Temple

 - Nagapattinam, India – Beautiful Orphans And A Ring of Fire